-Place jars on rack or cutting board so that the heat will not penetrate onto your counter.
-Using the wide mouth ladle, ladle the jam into the jars, filling to about 1/2 inch from top.
+- Place sterilized jars on rack or cutting board so that the heat will not penetrate onto your counter.
+Using the wide-mouth ladle, ladle the jam into the jars, filling to about 1/2 inch from top.
 If you have half a jar left over, that is great for eating right away.

 Old Canning tools – jar gripper and wide mouth funnel

 Innkeeper’s Recipe from Big Mill Bed & Breakfast, Williamston, NC 252-792-8787

 - Plum Jelly Recipe – Tasty, Tart, and Pretty - July 23, 2023

 - Sweet Pickle Relish – Southern Cooks Can’t Cook Without It - August 9, 2022

 - Bitcoin Cryptocurrency Accepted at Big Mill B&B Extended Stay - September 8, 2021